a2br/a2br/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a high school student in France.
-I discovered code in 9th grade: since then, I keep being amazed by its awesome potential and all the great things which can be done with it.
+I discovered code as I was 13: since then, I keep being amazed by its awesome potential and all the great things which can be done with it.
 The best part is, there's always more to learn!

+### Me and the code 💻
+My first project was a Discord bot named Brainjuice.
+I spent a couple of months working on it, and I'm still satisfied by the result.
+70 guilds used it, but I had to turn it off, because of the ressources that were lacking --mostly time.
+I *try* to keep a healthy balance between programmation and school.
+As I programm (or study, that's pretty much the same), I enjoy listening to music.
+More like lo-fi or classical stuff.

+### What I'm working on
+I'm currently working on a personal project, Covguard.
+To make it short, it's a platform for my school that'll allow to track COVID spread.
+At a lower level, it's supposed to make me discover and manipulate graph databases, with which I'm not familiar.